 Most of permanent teeth are good for life, but sometimes a tooth needs to be pulled.
-Frequent reasons are trauma or decay, but there are others:
+There are actually quite a few reasons an adult might need a tooth or two removed:

-- When you mouth is too crowded, teeth may need to be extracted before orthodontia.
-And if a tooth does not have room to come in, it may need pulling.
+- When your mouth is too crowded, teeth may need to be extracted before orthodontia.
+And if a tooth does not have room to come in – like eye teeth or wisdom teeth – it may need pulled.

 - Infection is another common reason for tooth extraction.

-- Also, when gum disease has caused teeth to loosen, you may need to have them removed.
+- When gum disease has caused teeth to loosen, you may need to have them removed.

 What Happens During Tooth Extraction